 What Gifts Pay For

-- Adapt our curriculum to better help people facing difficult life challenges such as disabilities, poverty, living in a high-crime neighborhood, parents with drug or alcohol addiction, or being targets of hate crimes.
+- Develop new curriculum to increase the safety of people facing difficult life challenges such as disabilities, domestic violence, poverty, living in a high-crime neighborhood, parents with drug or alcohol addiction, or being targets of hate crimes.

 - Provide scholarships in California so no one is turned away for lack of money from any of our public workshops.